mmulcahy222/mmulcahy222.github.io/notes.md

 - When the client/receiver knows the real source (aka doesn't need to put *,G), the client now makes another path that's quickest to sender, and fills those (S,G) & "OIL" in that optimal path.
 That means that RP was only good for letting client know what exact sources/senders were interested in that group.
 - Client means the router next to the real client, registered by IGMP.
 THAT ROUTER send out PIM Prunes to kill out the states in the RPF/SPF related to Rendezvous point

+### BGP Always-Compare-Med
+Only compare the MED of two paths if they both have a MED attribute.
+## VXLAN
+IMPORTANT
+{MAC:AAAA.AAAA.AAAA.AAAA, VNI:100010, VTEP:E1/1}
+{MAC:BBBB.BBBB.BBBB.BBBB, VNI:100010, VTEP:192.168.10.22}
+If the host with mac-address is directly attached, the VTEP is the outgoing interface.
+If the host with mac-address is remote, the VTEP is another IP address.
+VTEP can be an interface or the IP address depending on the location of the host with MAC address.
+Multicast will lower the flooding of the ARP when the initial VTEP gets a packet, and flood out a few interfaces.
+Other devices will sign up for that Multicast & VNI, which will determine which ones get the broadcast/ARP to find the MAC Address.
+You seem them a lot in the Leaf & Spine architecture for a data center.
+Also called a CLOS network.
+This is for Overlays/Underlays and is a better alternative to OTV.
+Uses the concept of overlay where the entire CLOS is Layer 3.
+This eliminates STP and have all links as forwarding without a loop.
+Layer 3 allows for rapid failover, called ECMP.
+This means it goes to another spine switch.
+VXLAN can mean what you want it to mean.
+Sometimes you can have the mapping for VLAN to VXLAN.
+You need both L2 AND L3 in a Data Center.
+L3 for Equal Cost Load Balancing and No STP and All forwarding links.
+L2 for Virtual Machine IP Address Consistency.
+VXLAN offers best of both worlds.
+You could manually flood, the smarter move is to use MP-BGP/EVPN or Multicast to send across the MAC Addresses
+### Multicast VXLAN
+Scalable and preferable to Head End Replication aka When the ARP request from a host arrives to Leaf SW1 it will lookup its local table and if an entry is not found, it will encapsulate the ARP request over VXLAN and send it over the Multicast group configured for the specific VNI.
+THE SPINE SWITCHES ARE THE RENDESVOUS POINTS
+The multicast RP receive the packet and it will forward a copy to every VTEP that has joined the multicast group.
+A multicast address group maps to one VXLAN number called a VNI.
+BUM Traffic = Broadcast, Unknown Unicast, Multicast.
+BUM = Packets with multiple destinations.
+Let's talk about ADDRESS LEARNING!!!
+When it comes to Multicast Address Learning, there are FOUR COMPONENTS MAC ADDRESS ---- VNI (aka VXLAN Number) ---- VTEP/IP/INTERFACE ---- MULTICAST GROUP This table is filled when BUM Traffic from our host devices comes into the leaf switch.
+It will look at the VLAN ID of the BUM traffic from the host device (hanging from leaf switch), then map VLAN ID with the VNI from the configuration, then the VNI will look at the Multicast Group mapped to the VNI (aka VXLAN Number).
+The LEAF switches will be in this multicast group, representing a VNI/VXLAN Number.
+Or a single VLAN.
+The BUM Traffic (aka packet) will go out to certain leaf switches to find the location of the Destination IP.
+When it gets a response, it fills out the table of Destination MAC address (overlay) to Destination IP Overlay Leaf Address
+From the destination IP address of packet (overlay), it's mapped to MAC Address then IP address of remote switch (underlay leaf switch) for VTEP tunnels to form.
+To reiterate, in the source leaf switch, there is a destination MAC address entry (overlay (past destination leaf switch)) MAPPED to a IP or VNI/VXLAN to a destination leaf switch.
+Sometimes the destination is a combination of VNI & IP, like "nve1/10.1.1.40".
+This applies for entries in other leaf switches, otherwise the destination is an interface.
+### MP-BGP/EVPN
+Also called Head End Republication.
+Not as good as multicast, only suitable generally for 20 switches.
+The MAC Address table to leaf switch look the same as multicast BGP is used for both the underlay AND overlay.
+I believe the underlay is for knowing which VTEP/Leaf Switch is where, and OVERLAY is for the Mac Addressses (L2VPN).
+### VXLAN Underlay BGP
+For underlay BGP, the spine is the route reflector AND the leaves are the route reflector clients.
+For underlay BGP, you will still have to run IGP like OSPF or IS-IS or EIGRP.
+BGP here may be for large amounts of routes & networks for scaling.
+### VXLAN Overlay BGP
+Clearly done to advertise the MAC addresses across the fabric.
+Fabric is CLOS Spine Leaf architecture.
+L2VPN = Address Family Identifier (25)
+EVPN = Subsequent Address Family (70)
+## Cisco ASA
+Active/Active failover is only available to ASAs in multiple context mode.
+In an Active/Active failover configuration, both ASAs can pass network traffic.